Romans 8:31-39 · Romans · Updated April 25, 2026

 Summary

-Paul continues by questioning who could accuse or condemn God's chosen people, asserting that it is God who justifies and Christ who intercedes for them (8:33-34).
+Paul questions who could accuse or condemn God's chosen people, asserting that it is God who justifies and Christ who intercedes for them (8:33-34).
 He then asks who or what could separate believers from the love of Christ, listing potential threats such as tribulation, distress, persecution, famine, nakedness, peril, or sword (8:35).
 Despite these challenges, Paul declares that believers are more than conquerors through Christ who loved them (8:37).
 He expresses his conviction that nothing in existence, whether death, life, angels, principalities, powers, present or future events, can separate believers from God's love (8:38-39).

 Chiastic structure